 Hey, thanks!
 I didn’t really ask him about women, though he did have this to say:

 “I am happy-go-lucky,” he says.
 “It’s a misconception that porn is just a lot of drugs or that everyone is doing it out of necessity.
 I mean, people do jobs they don’t like no matter what their job is but it’s really rare that someone is doing porn because they have to.
 Most of us are having a lot of fun.
 I’ve never been on a set where if a girl doesn’t want to do something, she was forced to.”
 Like any movie, he says, the director would have to replace her.
 Even if she changed her mind, James says he would feel uncomfortable going forward knowing his partner had reservations.
 “I might then say, ‘I’m not doing this’ because then I’d be a creepy rapist with some girl who doesn’t want to do it,” he says.

-Anonymous asked: See, I'm particularly shy and an introvert, how did you get the courage to ask people for interviews?
+Anonymous said: See, I'm particularly shy and an introvert, how did you get the courage to ask people for interviews?

 First, I’d say to accept that some people are going to say “no.” It sucks, but if you go into it knowing that, it’ll sting less when it does happen.
 I had a few people turn me down - one by saying he’d prefer not to be a part of a project he wouldn’t show his children (not that my interviews are particularly raunchy but okay).
 It sucks.
 It hurts.
 It’s embarrassing.
 But in the end, you did all you could and it’s up to them.
 If they don’t want to be part of your interviews, then you don’t need ‘em.